 French Environment and Energy Minister Segolene Royal:

 France must be on the offensive with regards to the banning of pesticides.
 I have asked garden centers to stop putting Monsanto’s Roundup on sale. — Newsweek

 Christian Meyer, the chairman of Germany’s Consumer Protection Minister Conference:

-“parks, gardens and courtyards, the edges of road and railways, urban areas, sports fields and recreational areas, playgrounds and green areas within the school buildings, and areas adjacent to health facilities.” – Food Democracy Now!
+…parks, gardens, and courtyards, the edges of roads and railways, urban areas, sports fields and recreational areas, playgrounds and green areas within the school buildings, and areas adjacent to health facilities. — Food Democracy Now!

-If these and other countries have acted to protect its citizen’s from a chemical that allegedly causes cancer, shouldn’t the United States do the same?
+If these and other countries have acted to protect their citizens from a chemical that allegedly causes cancer, shouldn’t the United States do the same?

-California is the first and only state in the nation to list glyphosate as a cancer-causing chemical.
-The U.S. Environmental Protection Agency has determined that glyphosate is safe (however, there is some controversy about the decision–you can read about it here).
-The agency is in the process of reviewing glyphosate and its assessment is due sometime this year.
+Despite the determination by the WHO and the CalEPA, the U.S. Environmental Protection Agency has determined that glyphosate is safe (Unsurprisingly, there is some controversy about the decision, and you can read about it here).
+However, the agency is in the process of reviewing glyphosate and its assessment is due sometime this year.

-So for now, it’s up to individual states and local leaders to decide what limits, if any, should be put on where Roundup is used.
-According to the LA Times, several schools districts in Southern California including Burbank, Irvine and Glendale have already banned the use of Roundup from their campuses.
+So, for now, it’s up to individual states and local leaders to decide what limits, if any, should be put on where Roundup is used.
+For example, several schools districts in Southern California—including Burbank, Irvine, and Glendale—have banned the use of Roundup on their campuses.

 What You Can Do